Types of Barcodes: Choosing the Right Barcode

 Industry: Logistics and Government

-Aztec codes are 2D barcodes used by the transportation industry, particularly for tickets and airline boarding passes.
-The barcodes can still be decoded even if they have bad resolution, making them useful both when tickets are printed poorly and when they’re presented on a phone.
-In addition, they can take up less space than other matrix barcodes because they don’t require a surrounding blank “quiet zone,” unlike some other 2D barcode types.
+Aztec codes are commonly used by the transportation industry, particularly for tickets and airline boarding passes.
+The barcodes can still be decoded even if they have bad resolution, making them useful when tickets are printed poorly or presented on a phone.
+They can also take up less space because they don’t require a surrounding blank “quiet zone,” unlike some other 2D barcode types.